Alabama (band): 2015–present: New music and death of Jeff Cook

 The band released their first new studio album in 14 years, Southern Drawl, on September 18, 2015, via BMG Chrysalis.
 In 2016, Alabama was selected as one of 30 artists to perform on "Forever Country", a mash-up track of "Take Me Home, Country Roads", "On the Road Again", and "I Will Always Love You" that celebrates 50 years of the CMA Awards.

 In April 2017, guitarist Jeff Cook announced in a video that he would reduce the number of shows for which he would be in attendance while the band was on tour, due to his struggle with Parkinson's.
 He had been diagnosed four years prior, and this was his first public announcement about his condition.

 In August 2021, the band sold its interest in its recorded music rights catalog to Reservoir Media.
 Cook died from complications of Parkinson's disease on November 7, 2022.
+His death left Owen and Gentry as the two remaining original members.

 Musical style and influences

-Alabama's music mixes both country, rock, and pop, particularly evident in their musical concept: the band was one of the first country bands to achieve significant airplay.
+Alabama's music mixes country, rock, and pop, particularly evident in their musical concept: the band was one of the first country bands to achieve significant airplay.
 Despite their influences from other genres, the band was most inspired by country music, which is most evident in their "harmonies, songwriting, and approach."
 Stephen Thomas Erlewine writes that the band is "indebted to country, particularly the Bakersfield sound of Merle Haggard, and the sound of Nashville pop."
 The band echoed its country upbringing in one of its first trade articles: "We're country first and crossover second.
 If crossovers come, that's great, but we'd rather have a No. 1. country song than be lost in the middle of both country and pop charts," said Owen.

 By the mid-1980s, the band increasingly moved toward a general pop-rock sound, "going for splashier productions with a more heavily amplified sound."
 Alabama's lyrics often centered on their homeland.
 Their first hit single, "Tennessee River", recounts being "born across the river in the mountains I call home," while "Dixieland Delight" chronicles cruising down a rural Tennessee byway.